B.S. in Criminal Justice: Career Outlook

 Excel in a vital role in your community

-A B.S. in Criminal Justice from Utica College can help you step into a new role, or grow in your current role, with confidence.
+A B.S. in Criminal Justice from Utica University can help you step into a new role, or grow in your current role, with confidence.

 As white-collar and computer crimes become more prevalent, and laws change, so does the rate of growth for a variety of criminal justice careers.
 Graduating with a criminal justice degree from Utica can open a wide variety of career paths for you.

 Aid criminal investigations by collecting and analyzing evidence.
-Prompted by advances in science and technology available to law enforcement departments, employment of forensic science technicians is projected to grow 17 percent by 2026—much faster than the average for all occupations.4
+Prompted by advances in science and technology available to law enforcement departments, employment of forensic science technicians is projected to grow 16 percent by 2030—much faster than the average for all occupations.4

 Additional roles with a bachelor’s in criminal justice: